-January seems to be the month of diets and detoxes.
-The truth is, many of the popular detox products and programmes available are at best pointless and at worst harmful to health.
-So how can we help our body’s detoxification processes?
+January has historically been the month of diets and detoxes.
+But the truth is, most popular detox products and programmes available are at best pointless and at worst harmful to health.
+So if you’re looking to embark on a health kick, how can you help your body’s detoxification processes this New Year?

 The first thing to remember is that our body is very efficient at eliminating potentially harmful waste products – if we take care of it.
 One thing that we can all do to reduce our toxic load it to stop taking in so many harmful substances in the first place.
 It sounds so obvious and yet this is so often overlooked.

 You may well be aware that things like caffeine, tobacco and alcohol feature high on the list of things to cut down / eliminate.
 To learn more about the link between alcohol and your weight, click here.

 However there are a number of other ways that we expose our body to harmful chemicals that we might not be so aware of.